-Task B6: Evaluation of QA/QC Standards (Goal 2, Objective 3) (F)
+Task B5: Evaluation of QA/QC Standards (Goal 2, Objective 3) (F)

-Objective: Review the existing FIN commercial and recreational quality assurances/quality control (QA/QC) standards.
+Objective: Review the existing FIN commercial and recreational quality

-Team Members: The Recreational Technical and Commercial Technical Work standards and determine the adequacy of the standards and make recommendations for improvements, where applicable.
+Team Members: The Recreational Technical and Commercial Technical Work standards and to determine the adequacy of the standards and make recommendations for improvements, where applicable.
 The FIN Committee approved the document and will add the appropriate sections, as necessary.
 This task will be accomplished by meetings, conference calls, and mail.